 What is a Painted Prayer?

-Painted Prayers are Yantras.
+Painted Prayers are Yantras that are painted by Dana Karpain.
 Yantras are sacred geometric designs that act as doorways to Divine Spiritual Energy for the purpose of accessing the powerful qualities and attributes, (see “How to Choose” in the menu above), that each Yantra embodies.
 Some of the spiritual qualities can include: spiritual realization, wisdom, health, compassion, happiness, prosperity, the removal of obstacles, and many more!

 “Yantra” is a Sanskrit word that comes from “yam” meaning to control or subdue and “tra” meaning an “instrument” or “machine”.
 They are machines that can “subdue”, or rather contain, cosmic energies and are mediums that manifest amazing spiritual and universal truths into our lives.
 Each shape and symbol in a Yantra (like dots, triangles, circles, squares, lotus flowers shapes and so forth) have specific meanings that when put together into various sacred geometric patterns help to energize and manifest these certain spiritual qualities.
 No matter what the outer structure, all matter is made up of the same basic unity – Divine Consciousness.